 This grant scheme is intended to support physiologists in their first permanent academic position or returning to a permanent position after a career break.
-Funds of up to £10,000 are available for a 12-month period, to provide support for their research or to provide seed-funding to start a new project.
+Funds of up to £10,000 are available for a 12- to 18- month period, to provide support for their research or to provide seed-funding to start a new project.

 Funds can be used to conduct pilot studies, develop a new technique or finalise a project.
 Funding cannot be used to fund PhD studentships or pay staff, to pay for attending conferences, personal salary or general office costs.
 However, the grants offer flexibility and animal costs, experimental consumables, and small equipment purchases (excluding PCs) are permitted.